mehalick/Blog/src/_posts/2013-09-07-localizing-entity-framework-poco-properties-with-json-part-1.md

 </configuration>
 ```

-Finally, let’s update Planet to indicate it is localizable and that Planet.Name is localized – we can do this by implementing ILocalizable and decorating Name with LocalizedAttribute:
+Finally, let's update Planet to indicate it is localizable and that Planet.Name is localized – we can do this by implementing ILocalizable and decorating Name with LocalizedAttribute:

 ```csharp
 public class Planet : ILocalizable